An Accretion-Disc Model for the Algol-Type Eclipsing Binary System AV Del: SHELLSPEC Solutions

 \section{SHELLSPEC Solutions}

-Assumption the third body light in the WD code solutions ($l_3\neq0.0$) was not terminated to the expedient result, but it should be mentioned that the WD code does not consider the complete formulae about nor accretion disc, nor another environmental body.
-So, it is necessary that we use a more complete code (or program) to solve the light curve of the binary systems that may be surrounded by a third body.
+As already mentioned, the WD code is not able to study in detail the environmental body of the binary systems, thus the assumption in accordance with $l_3\neq0.0$ was not resulted in a good fit to the observed data.
+Therefore, the SHELLSPEC code was used to solve the light curve of AV Del to ensure whether or not the system has an environmental body like disc, jet, stream, spot and shell.
+It is believed that the study is necessary because it is predictable that the Algol-type binaries may contain the objects.
+Specifically, the secondary star of AV Del fills its Roche lobe, thus the mass transfer probably occurs in the system and forms one or more object(s).
+Besides, the distance between two components is so sufficient that one can envisage the disc or stream to be shaped.

 The SHELLSPEC code is designed to solve simple radiative transfer along the line of sight in three-dimensional moving media.
-The scattered light from a central object is taken into account assuming an optically thin environment.
+The scattered light from a central object is taken into account assuming an optically thin environment (Budaj \& Richards 2004).
 Output intensities are then integrated through the two-dimensional projection surface of a three-dimensional object.
-The assumptions of code include LTE and optical known state quantities and velocity fields in three dimensions (Budaj et al. 2004).
-Now, using the results obtained in sections 3, 4 and 5 we seek the parameters of a third body in the system with the SHELLSPEC code.
-In this code both objects, the primary and the companion (secondary), may have shapes according to Roche model for detached, semi-detached or contact systems.
-So, according to previous sections, we assume a Roche model for semi-detached configuration that the primary is a nontransparent uniformly rotating sphere and black body radiation models are employed to solutions using the SHELLSPEC code, too.
+The assumptions of the code include LTE and optical known state quantities and velocity fields in three dimensions (Budaj \& Richards 2004).
+Using the results obtained in section 3, the parameters of a third body were sought in the system by using the SHELLSPEC code.
+In the code, both objects the primary and the companion (secondary), may be shaped according to Roche model used for detached, semi-detached or contact systems.
+According to previous sections, in the present study, the semi-detached configuration of the Roche model was assumed that the primary is a nontransparent uniformly rotating sphere and the secondary component filling its Roche lobe.
+The disc surrounds the primary star and eclipses at phase 0.0.
+In the model, the eclipse of the secondary star by the disc occurs at phase 0.5.
+The disc thickness was assumed to be constant.
+Also, the black body radiation models were employed to solutions by using the SHELLSPEC code.

-The limb and the gravity darkening coefficients used in this code are those explained in section 2.
-But the reflection effect is not included in calculation.
+The limb and the gravity darkening coefficients used in this code are the same as the ones explained in section 2, but the reflection effect is not included in calculations.